UWB-C4D/droneport_gazebo_extensions/README.md

  > Install and build PX4_Autopilot (https://github.com/PX4/PX4-Autopilot) for using with Gazebo.

-## GDE Installation (Tested on Ubuntu 20.04 with Gazebo 11)
+## GDE Installation (Tested on Ubuntu 20.04 with Gazebo 11, python >= 3.8)

  * Clone current version of this repository.

  > bash install.sh

- * Ensure that OpenCV for python and mavsdk for python is installed.
+ * Ensure that OpenCV for python and mavsdk for python is installed (pip3 for default python3 in ubuntu 20.04).

  > pip install opencv-contrib-python